tokuhirom/LWPx-ParanoidHandler/README.md

 # SEE ALSO

 [LWPx::ParanoidAgent](https://metacpan.org/pod/LWPx::ParanoidAgent) have same feature as this module.
-But it's not currently maintain, and it's too hacky.
+But it's not currently maintain, and it's too hack-ish.
 LWPx::ParanoidHandler uses handler protocol provided by LWP::UserAgent, it's more safety.

 This module uses a lot of code taken from LWPx::ParanoidAgent, thanks.